vuanhtuan1012/machine-learning/README.md

 In this section, I'll talk about the programming exercise of week 2.
 The code source is rewritten in Python using [NumPy](https://numpy.org/).
 I avoid using frameworks like [PyTorch](https://pytorch.org/) since they are too powerful in comparison with these exercises.

 The code source is in the Jupyter notebook [linear regression](linear%20regression.ipynb).
-If you want to refer to Matlab codes, they are in the diretory [w2](w2/).
+If you want to refer to Matlab codes, they are in the directory [w2](w2/).

 In general, the workflow of two assignments (linear regression with one variable and linear regression with multiple variables) is presented in the figure below.